 2. Line Organization

-This is the simplest form of organizational structure commonly adopted by small companies.
+This is the simplest form of organizational structure that you'll find across small companies.
 It has well-defined authority levels in the hierarchical structure.
 Power flows from the top down to different operational levels or workers.

 The hierarchical structure clearly defines authority, responsibility, and accountability at each level.